Villa Montezuma: Owners

+In 1942 the land was split into two properties: Shepherds Lot/Garden and the main Villa.

 Friends of Villa Montezuma

 In 1969, five members of what is now known as the San Diego History Center began work to arrange for the city's purchase of the house for use as a museum and cultural center.
-After opening for such purpose on November 12, 1972, a volunteer organization known as the Friends of Villa Montezuma (FOVZ) continued for the next four decades to maintain the property as a house museum.
+After opening for such purpose on November 12, 1972, a volunteer organization known as the Friends of Villa Montezuma (FOVM) continued for the next four decades to maintain the property as a house museum.
 Hundreds of weddings were held at the museum over that time, providing a steady source of revenue for the historical society.
 An accidental fire in March 1986 went through the second floor and destroyed over half of the roof, though a restored museum opened again in late June 1987 in time for the house's 100th anniversary.
-Amid an economic downturn and building foundation safety concerns, the museum closed to the public in 2006 and the FOVZ centered on raising funds for a much needed restoration, incorporating that year as an independent 501(c)(3) organization.
+Amid an economic downturn and building foundation safety concerns, the museum closed to the public in 2006 and the FOVM centered on raising funds for a much needed restoration, incorporating that year as an independent 501(c)(3) organization.